MrZBou/Elisa-Public/README.md

 - e!treasury [add/take/percent/award] [amount] [@role for "award"] - Treasury system.

-- e!djrole [@role] - Gives this role the permission to full control of the bot (max DJ roles: 3) [Only admins can use this]
+- e!djrole [@role] - Gives this role the permission to full control of the bot (max DJ roles: 3)

 - e!manager [@role] - Set the manager role.
 Managers can control the music without even being in the music voice channel.

 - e!prefix [prefix] - Change bot prefix.
 If [prefix] is empty, then bot will display your current prefix (this command will also work with the 'e!' prefix, even if you change it)

+- e!color <color name> - Change inteface strip color

 - e!levels [add/remove/clear/help] - Leveling roles integration

 - e!settings [option number] [0/1] - Elisa's settings

-- e!reset all - Set the default settings for the bot (like when you added she to the server)
+- e!reset all - Remove all data and settings of Elisa (includes leveling/economy data of every server's member)
 ***
 ### Default commands